the-events-calendar/the-events-calendar/readme.txt

 = [4.7.4] TBD =

 * Fix - Display the tags block delimiter in the editor [119393]
+* Fix - Date/time block conflicts when clicking to open the block options [119413]

 = [4.7.3] 2018-12-18 =